envoylabs/blog/posts/jurisdiction-zero.md

 It's easy to take this argument to an extreme and say that no physical nations or governments can have a say in the interchain - and maybe that's true.
 However, meatspace is real, too - and the social contract there is important.
 As citizens we trade some freedoms in exchange for collective benefits.
 That's the social contract.

 So we're not arguing the social contract (e.g. to pay your taxes) is null and void.
 Nor are we saying that you're exempt from the law in the country in which you live.
-We simply argue that the one we share on the interchain can be just as valid.
+We simply argue that the one we share on the interchain can be just as valid, at least until you go AFK and go outside.

 When you think about it, this kind of makes sense.

 You have a multi-sig of anon and non-anon people, or a DAO with a treasury on-chain.
 Where does that live?
 Jurisdiction Zero.

+It's not like doing something as an individual on the interchain, because that DAO will never[0] collectively get up, leave their keyboard and go to the same place.
+They aren't a scalar, singular entity in the way that a person is.

 Especially as privacy tools in the interchain improve, it will become a practical impossibility to track these new social formations, and they will become a de-facto state of their own.